 Liz has a bachelor of arts in art history and a master’s degree in public administration from Hunter College and Baruch College, respectively.
 Liz has worked with Jews for Jesus full time since 2006.
 Liz’s parents were part of the founding group of Jews for Jesus staff in the 1970s.

 Missionary, Director of Camp Gilgal-East

 Shoshannah was raised in a traditional Jewish home and came to faith in 1980 through the ministry of Jews for Jesus.
-Shortly after coming to faith, she answered a call to share the gospel with the “lost sheep of the house of Israel.”
+Shortly after coming to faith, she answered a call to share the gospel to the lost sheep of the house of Israel.

 Stewart Weinisch was born and raised in the Bronx in New York.
-It was during his bar mitzvah in front of the Torah ark (where the Torah scrolls are kept in the synagogue) that Stewart made this promise to God: “Someday I’m going to find You.”
-That promise was soon forgotten.
-When Stewart was 19, several of his non-Jewish friends “became Christians” and began sharing the Messiahship of Jesus with him.
-After a full year of searching the Scriptures and comparing his Tanakh (the Jewish Scriptures) with the “Christian” Bible, Stewart became convinced Jesus must be the Jewish Messiah.
-Then, Stewart remembered the promise he made to God at his bar mitzvah and received Yeshua as his Messiah.
-Soon after that, Stewart was accepted as a student at Moody Bible Institute in Chicago.
+It was during his bar mitzvah, in front of the Torah ark (where the Torah scrolls are kept in the synagogue), that Stewart made this promise to God: “Someday I’m going to find You.”
+In 1977, at the age of 19, Stewart began reading Messianic prophecies and became convinced that Jesus was the promised Jewish Messiah.